Paper towel

 A paper towel is an absorbent, disposable towel made from paper.
-In Britain, paper towels for kitchen use are also known as kitchen rolls, kitchen paper, or kitchen towels.
+In Commonwealth English, paper towels for kitchen use are also known as kitchen rolls, kitchen paper, or kitchen towels.
 For home use, paper towels are usually sold in a roll of perforated sheets, but some are sold in stacks of pre-cut and pre-folded layers for use in paper-towel dispensers.
 Unlike cloth towels, paper towels are disposable and intended to be used only once.
 Paper towels absorb water because they are loosely woven, which enables water to travel between the fibers, even against gravity (capillary effect).
 They have similar purposes to conventional towels, such as drying hands, wiping windows and other surfaces, dusting, and cleaning up spills.
-Paper towel dispensers are commonly used in toilet facilities shared by many people, as they are often considered more hygienic than hot-air hand dryers or shared cloth towels.
+Paper towel dispensers are commonly used in toilet facilities shared by many people (such as at schools or shopping malls), as they are often considered more hygienic than hot-air hand dryers or shared cloth towels.

 History

-In 1907, the Scott Paper Company of Philadelphia, Pennsylvania, introduced paper tissues to help prevent the spread of colds from cloth towels in restrooms.
-Popular belief is that this was partly accidental and was the solution to a railroad car full of long paper rolls meant for toilet paper that were unsuitable to cut into such.
+In 1907, the Philadelphia-based Scott Paper Company developed the first restroom tissues.
+They started the paper towel industry when they began selling Sani-Towels and used advertising to convince the public that paper towels were essential for personal hygiene.

 In 1919, William E. Corbin, Henry Chase, and Harold Titus began experimenting with paper towels in the Research and Development building of the Brown Company in Berlin, New Hampshire.
 By 1922, Corbin perfected their product and began mass-producing it at the Cascade Mill on the Berlin/Gorham line.
 This product was called Nibroc Paper Towels (Corbin spelled backwards).
-In 1931, the Scott Paper Company of Philadelphia, Pennsylvania, introduced their paper towel rolls for kitchens.
-In 1995, Kimberly-Clark acquired Scott Paper Company.
+In 1931, the Scott Paper Company introduced their paper towel rolls for kitchens.

+Paper towels are commonly used for drying hands in public bathrooms.
+In the 21st century, however, electric jet-air dryers have threatened their dominance.
+While there is no clear scientific consensus over which method is more hygienic, the paper towel industry and hand dryer manufacturers such as Dyson have each attempted to discredit each other by funding studies which spur sensationalist headlines and running advertisements.
+The public relations battle has also been fueled by animosity between both sides.

 Production

 Paper towels are made from either virgin or recycled paper pulp, which is extracted from wood or fiber crops.
-They are sometimes bleached during the production process to lighten coloration, and may also be decorated with colored images on each square (such as flowers or teddy bears).
+They are sometimes bleached during the production process to lighten coloration, and may also be decorated with colored images on each square (such as flowers or marketable characters).
 Resin size is used to improve the wet strength.
 Paper towels are packed individually and sold as stacks, or are held on a continuous roll, and come in two distinct classes: domestic and institutional.
 Many companies produce paper towels.
-Some common brand names are Bounty, Seventh Generation, Scott, and Viva, among many others.
+Some common brand names are Bounty, Seventh Generation, Scott, Viva, and Kirkland brand among many others.